Anomalous-Sentiment/discord-allbw-bot-js/README.md

 ## Prerequisites

-Requires and existing database created and populated from the [ALLBW DB Project](https://github.com/Anomalous-Sentiment/Mini-ALLBW-DB)
+- Requires and existing database created and populated from the [ALLBW DB Project](https://github.com/Anomalous-Sentiment/Mini-ALLBW-DB)

 ## Setup

 Assuming you have setup the database, follow these steps:

+1. Create a `.env` file with all variables filled in, using `example.env` as reference.
-1. Run `npm install` to install the required packages
+2. Run `npm install` to install the required packages.
-2. Run `node sequelize-introspect` to generate the models that will be used by sequelize
+3. Run `node sequelize-introspect` to generate the models that will be used by sequelize.
-3. Run `node index.js` to start the bot
+4. Run `node index.js` to start the bot.